-Ann was born in 1754 in Prince Edward Cty, Va, the daughter of Archelas Elmore and Susannnah Morris.
+Ann was born in 1754 in Prince Edward Cty, Virginia, the daughter of Archelas Elmore and Susannnah Morris.

-She died about 1842 in Autauga County, Ala.
+She died about 1842 in Autauga County, Alabama.

 Her second husband was James Saxon, who she married in ABT 1797.
 The place has not been found.
 Their two known children were Benjamin Wadsworth (1798-1861) and Sarah E. (1800-?).